BKNR/mokujin/README.md

 On 2019-04-17 the project was migrated to discord.py rewrite (v1.0).

 2019-11-19 Update: **HOX!
 You need to update discord.py to v1.2.5+**

+2020-12-27 Update: You'll want to use [TLNBS2405's fork](https://github.com/TLNBS2405/mokujin) of my bot rather than this version.
+It has more features and much more active development.

 ## If you want to use this:

 Clone this to a linux server that has Python 3.6.0+ with [discord.py](https://github.com/Rapptz/discord.py) library.